 Remember, brushing immediately after consuming acidic foods, such as citrus fruits, is detrimental to your teeth, as acidic foods soften tooth enamel and make it susceptible to damage.
 If you’ve consumed oranges, lemons or grapefruit with your meal, wait at least thirty minutes before brushing your teeth.
 The same goes for any other foods with high acidic content.

 Well, there you have it.
 Brushing and flossing may seem simple and straightforward, but there’s always something new to learn.
-If you’d like more information about brushing and flossing, or if you’d like to book a dental appointment, call Luke Staley Family Dentistry in Terre Haute, Indiana.
+If you’d like more information about brushing and flossing, or if you’d like to book a dental appointment, call Staley Family Dentistry in Terre Haute, Indiana.